This easy pumpkin bread is honestly the best… such a cozy and comforting treat!

 Instructions

 - Fold the dry ingredients into the wet ingredients.
-Gently stir in the chocolate chips.
+Stir in the chocolate chips.⅔ cup (113g) semisweet chocolate chips

 - Pour the batter into the prepared pan and bake for 55-60 minutes, or until a toothpick inserted into the center of the loaf comes out clean.
 Cool completely before removing from the pan.